-The Company generates revenues through its wholesale water and wastewater business predominantly from three sources: (i) monthly wholesale water usage fees and wastewater service fees, (ii) one-time water and wastewater tap fees and construction fees/Special Facility funding, and (iii) consulting fees.
+The Company generates revenues through its wholesale water and wastewater business predominantly from three sources: (i) monthly wholesale water usage fees and wastewater service fees, including monthly usage fees for water deliveries to the oil and gas industry for hydraulic fracturing, (ii) one-time water and wastewater tap fees and construction fees/Special Facility funding (as defined below), and (iii) consulting fees.
 Because these items are separately delivered and distinct, the Company accounts for each of the items separately, as described below.

-(i) Monthly water usage and wastewater treatment fees - Monthly wholesale water usage charges are assessed to the Company's customers based on actual metered usage each month plus a base monthly service fee assessed per single family equivalent ("SFE") unit served.
+i) Monthly water usage and wastewater treatment fees - Monthly wholesale water usage charges are assessed to the Company's customers based on actual metered usage each month plus a base monthly service fee assessed per single family equivalent ("SFE") unit served.
 One SFE is a customer, whether residential, commercial or industrial, that imparts a demand on the Company's water or wastewater systems similar to the demand of a family of four persons living in a single-family house on a standard-sized lot.
 One SFE is assumed to have a water demand of approximately 0.4 acre feet per year and to contribute wastewater flows of approximately 300 gallons per day.
 Water usage pricing uses a tiered pricing structure.
 The Company recognizes wholesale water usage revenues at a point in time upon delivering water to its customers or its governmental customers' end-use customers, as applicable.
-Revenues recognized by the Company from the sale of "Export Water" and other portions of its "Rangeview Water Supply" off the "Lowry Range" (described in Note 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report) are shown gross of royalties to the State of Colorado Board of Land Commissioners (the "Land Board").
-The Company is the primary distributor of the Export Water sales on the Lowry Range are shown net of royalties paid to the Land Board and amounts retained by the Rangeview District.
-For water sales on the Lowry Range, the Rangeview District sets the price for the water sales on the Lowry Range.
+Revenues recognized by the Company from the sale of Export Water and other portions of its Rangeview Water Supply off the "Lowry Range" (as described in Note 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report) are shown gross of royalties to the State of Colorado Board of Land Commissioners (the "Land Board").
+The Company is the distributor of the Export Water and sets pricing for the sale of Export Water and sets pricing of the sale of Export Water.
+For water sales on the Lowry Range are shown net of royalties paid to the Land Board and anounts retained by the Rangeview District.
+For water sales on the Lowry Range.
 See further description of Export Water, the Lowry Range, and the Rangeview Water Supply in Note 4 - Water and Land Assets under "Rangeview Water Supply and Water System" in Part II, Item 8 of the 2018 Annual Report.

-In addition to providing domestic water, the Company provides raw water to industrial customers in the oil and gas industry located in its service areas and adjacent to its service areas for hydraulic fracturing.
-Frack water deliveries are recognized at a point in time upon delivering water to a customer.
+In addition to providing domestic water, the Company provides raw water for hydraulic fracturing to industrial customers in the oil and gas industry that are located in and adjacent to its service areas.
+Frack water revenues are recognized at a point in time upon delivering water to a customer.

-The Company delivered 114.5 million and 77.5 million gallons of water to customers during the three months ended November 30, 2018 and 2017, respectively, of which 86% and 87% was used for oil and gas exploration during the three months ended November 30, 2018 and 2017, respectively.
+The Company delivered 13.8 million and 62.7 million gallons of water to customers during the three months ended February 28, 2019 and 2018, respectively, of which 68% and 94% was used for oil and gas exploration.
+The Company delivered 135.4 million and 140.2 million gallons of water to customers during the six months ended February 28, 2019 and 2018, respectively, of which 79% and 90% was used for oil and gas exploration.